 Mission-critical Computer Vision Use Cases Depend on Edge Computing

 Artificial Intelligence is present in many areas of our lives, providing visible improvements to the way we discover information, communicate or move from point A to point B. AI adoption is rapidly increasing not only in consumer areas such as digital assistants and self-driving vehicles but across all industries, disrupting whole business models and creating new opportunities to generate new sources of customer value.
 Computer vision in Smart City Applications is used for intrusion detection, vehicle counting, crowd analytics, self-harm prevention, compliance control or remote visual inspection solutions.

 Focusing on computer vision, the number of use-cases for applying AI that performs at human-level or better is increasing exponentially, given the fast-paced advances in Machine Learning.

 AI inference requires a considerable amount of processing power, especially for real-time data-intensive applications.
-AI solutions can be deployed in cloud environments (Amazon AWS, Google GCP, Microsoft Azure) in order to take advantage of simplified management and scalable computing assets.
+Also, AI solutions can be deployed in cloud environments (Amazon AWS, Google GCP, Microsoft Azure) to take advantage of simplified management and scalable computing assets.

-- What if your solution needs to run real-time and requires fast response times?
+- What if your solution needs to run in real-time and requires fast response times?

 - How to operate a system that is mission-critical and running off-grid?